NVIDIA/TensorRT/samples/python/python_plugin/README.md

 cd $TRT_OSSPATH/samples/python/trt_python_plugin
 pip3 install -r requirements.txt
 ```
-Install `cupy-cuda12x` instead if testing on a CUDA 12.0 environment.
+Install `cupy-cuda11x` instead if testing on a CUDA 11.x environment.

-> NOTE: To run the Numba example on CUDA 12.0, either [build and install Numba from source](https://numba.readthedocs.io/en/stable/user/installing.html#installing-from-source) or install Numba through conda `conda install numba/label/dev::numba`.

-> NOTE: This sample has been preliminarily tested on Windows/Ubuntu x86 with CUDA 11.8/12.0 (except for the Numba sample which has
-only been tested with CUDA 11.8)

 # TensorRT Plugin API for Python

-Implementing a TRT plugin in Python is similar to C++ in that an implementation of `IPluginV2DynamicExt` and `IPluginCreator` is necessary.
-Refer to the [full API doc](doc)
-for a concise description.
+Implementing a TRT plugin in Python is similar to C++ in that implementation of `IPluginV2DynamicExt` and `IPluginCreator` is necessary.
+Refer to the TensorRT Python API reference for a concise description.

 The interface methods in Python have mostly similar APIs to their C++ counterparts, except for `serialize()` and `enqueue()`.
  - While the C++ API for `serialize()` is `void serialize (void *buffer)` where the plugin writes to the passed-in `buffer`, the Python API is `serialize(self) -> bytes`, where the implementation of the method is expected to return a bytes object containing a serialized representation of the plugin object.